Ann Davison’s Push for Pointless Prosecutions Targets the Poor, Mentally Ill

 Meanwhile, just 20 people on the list account for half of the Seattle Municipal Court convictions I logged from HUI list members in the last five years.
 Of those 20, half are homeless.

 That proportion basically holds true for the list as a whole.
-A Stranger analysis of court records listed a homeless shelter or other precarious housing as the last known address for 58% of the 113 people on the list.
+The Stranger's analysis found that court records listed a homeless shelter or other precarious housing as the last known address for 58% of the 113 people on the list.
 (Cops listed a church as the last known address for two of those people, and a motel for another person.
 They also listed "1234 Homeless St" as one person's address, a joke I'm sure the cop found hilarious.)
 As for the rest, 28% listed a house or an apartment, 10% listed permanent supportive housing, and 3.5% listed low-income housing.

 Seattle’s HUI program also replicates the racial disparities of the criminal legal system: 28% of the people on the list are Black, while only 7% of Seattle’s population identifies as Black, according to the latest data from the U.S. Census Bureau.